Meroje/documentation-en/source/contribute/translate.rst

 Translation files
 =================

 Once your language is available on :file:`translate.novius-os.org`, click it.
 Then click the version of Novius OS you want to translate.
-If you don't know which one to choose, go for the latest version.
-(Bear in mind Novius OS versions are named after cities and released in alphabetical order.)
+If you don't know which one to choose, go for the latest version (Novius OS versions are released in alphabetical order).

 You now see a list of directories.
 The directories starting with :file:`noviusos_` are applications. :file:`framework` contains the strings from the core.